bnb-chain/BEPs/BEP1.md

 ## 1. What is BEP?

 BEP stands for BNB Chain Evolution Proposal.
-Each BEP will be a proposal document providing information to the BNB Chain community, both BNB Beacon Chain and BNB Smart Chain.
+Each BEP will be a proposal document providing information to the BNB Chain community, including  BNB Beacon Chain, BNB Smart Chain, and opBNB.
 The BEP should provide a concise technical specification of the feature or improvement and the rationale behind it.
 Each BEP proposer is responsible for building consensus within the community and documenting dissenting opinions.
 Each BEP has a unique index number.

 ## 2. BEP Rationale